-Information about Ancient Alexandria, tours and Online Booking
+Information about Ancient Alexandria, tours, Booking

 Ancient Alexandria represented by Alexandria National Museum.
 It is indeed one of Egypt’s finest museums.
 Alexandria National Museum inaugurated by Previous President Hosni Mubarak on December 2003.
 Alexandria National Museum located in a restored palace.
 The museum contains about 1,800 artifacts that narrate the history of Alexandria throughout the ages.
 They include the Pharaonic, Roman, Coptic and Islamic eras.
 There are even some more modern pieces from 19th century.
 They are such as glassware, silverware, chinaware and precious jewels.
 In fact, they provide a sense of the richness of the court of Mohammed Ali and his descendants.
 Mummies shown in a special underground chamber (basement) at Alexandria National Museum.